marionettejs/backbone.marionette/docs/marionette.layoutview.md

 You can nest layoutViews into region managers as deeply as you want.
 This provides for a well organized, nested view structure.

-## Closing A LayoutView
+## Destroying A LayoutView

-When you are finished with a layoutView, you can call the `close` method on it.
-This will ensure that all of the region managers within the layoutView are closed correctly, which in turn ensures all of the views shown within the regions are closed correctly.
+When you are finished with a layoutView, you can call the `destroy` method on it.
+This will ensure that all of the region managers within the layoutView are destroyd correctly, which in turn ensures all of the views shown within the regions are destroyd correctly.

-If you are showing a layoutView within a parent region manager, replacing the layoutView with another view or another layoutView will close the current one, the same it will close a view.
+If you are showing a layoutView within a parent region manager, replacing the layoutView with another view or another layoutView will destroy the current one, the same it will destroy a view.

 All of this ensures that layoutViews and the views that they contain are cleaned up correctly.